Climate of Georgia (U.S. state): Winter

 Southern and southeast areas of the state experience snow much less frequently than other parts of Georgia.
 The Georgia Piedmont, sometimes referred to as the Blue Ridge province, is somewhat cooler in winter than the coastal areas.
-The Southern areas of Piedmont may receive snow every other year, while areas close to the foothills get snow a couple of times a year averaging anywhere from a trace up 2" of annual snowfall.
+The Southern areas of Piedmont may receive snow every other year, while areas close to the foothills get snow a couple of times a year averaging anywhere from a trace up 2 inches of annual snowfall.
 The biggest winter threat to the northern piedmont is freezing rain which is rain that freezes on contact.
 The mountains of Georgia have the coolest climate and most frequent snowfall in the state, although snowfall is less than any other part of the Appalachian Mountains.
 The exception to this is the mountain counties of Fannin, Gilmer, Pickens, Union, White and Rabun.
 The mountains can average between 4 and 18 inches annually.
 Surrounding counties typically average 3 to 8 inches of snow annually.
-Elevations over 4,000 feet can have particularly brutal winters with some storms blanketing the mountains with over a foot of snow.
-The mountains above 3,500 feet or parts of the Appalachian trail average 10-25 inches of snow in one season.
-The highest mountain in Georgia, Brasstown Bald, averages 30–40 inches of snow per season.
+Elevations over 4000 feet can have particularly brutal winters with some storms blanketing the mountains with over a foot of snow.
+The mountains above 3500 feet or parts of the Appalachian trail average 10-25 inches of snow in one season.
+The highest mountain in Georgia, Brasstown Bald, averages 30-40 inches of snow per season.
 Heavy snow in the extreme northern counties is considered 5 in or more of snow in a 12-hour period or 7 in or more of snow in a 24-hour period".
 Watches for heavy snow are issued when a 50 percent or greater chance of 2 in or more of snow falling in a 12-hour period, or 4 in or more in a 24-hour period is expected.

 Winter weather watches are issued when there is a "50 percent or greater chance of significant and damaging accumulations of ice during freezing rain situations"; these watches are normally issued 12 to 48 hours in advance.
 A winter storm warning for an ice storm means that icy conditions are "occurring, imminent, or have a very high probability of occurring".
 These warnings are usually issued when there is an 80 percent or greater chance of meeting ice storm conditions.

 Blizzards in Georgia are rare.
 The last blizzard the state had was in March 1993.

 Winter in southern Georgia, which lasts from December to January, are much more mild.
 Daytime highs range from approximately 50 F in the northernmost interior areas to near 70 F along the coast and in the extreme south.

 Winters in Georgia are determined by the Pacific Ocean.
 During El Niño, the jet stream is located along the Southern U.S., allowing for colder and wetter conditions with greater snowfall.
 The opposite phase, La Niña, keeps the jet stream farther north, thus winters are warmer and drier across Georgia.